weaviate/weaviate-io/developers/weaviate/api/graphql/index.md

 ## All references

-All references have their individual subpages, click on one of the references below for more information.
+All references have their individual subpages.
+Click on one of the references below for more information.

 - [Get{}](./get.md)
 - [Aggregate{}](./aggregate.md)